Numbers 28 – Sacrifices for Appointed Days and Feasts

 i.
 “The Feast of Weeks, also called the day of firstfruits of the wheat harvest (Exodus 34:22)….
 The highlight of the festival was the priest’s waving of the two bread loaves of new grain and the two lambs of the fellowship offering (Leviticus 23:15-21).”
 (Cole)

 i.
-Even with a feast focused on thanksgiving for the harvest, Israel was still to remember their complete commitment to God in the burn offerings, and their need for atonement in the sin offerings.
+Even with a feast focused on thanksgiving for the harvest, Israel was still to remember their complete commitment to God in the burnt offerings, and their need for atonement in the sin offerings.
 God wants His people to live in an ongoing state of dependence on His atoning sacrifice and in surrendered devotion to Him.

 ii.
 Be sure they are without blemish: “This is to be understood as applying, not only to the animals, but also to the flour, wine, and oil; every thing must be perfect in its kind.”
 (Clarke)